oktadev/okta-blog/_source/_posts/2023-04-26-java-jetty-oauth.md

 {% include toc.md %}

-## Install the Project Dependencies
+## Install the prerequisites

 Before you start, please make sure you have the following prerequisites installed (or install them now).

-- [Java 11](https://adoptium.net/): or use [SDKMAN!](https://sdkman.io/) to manage and install multiple versions
+- [Java 17](https://adoptium.net/): or use [SDKMAN!](https://sdkman.io/) to manage and install multiple versions
 - [Okta CLI](https://cli.okta.com/manual/#installation): the Okta command-line interface
+- [Auth0 CLI](https://github.com/auth0/auth0-cli#installation): the Auth0 command-line interface
 - [HTTPie](https://httpie.org/doc#installation): a simple tool for making HTTP requests from the command line

 You will need a free Okta Developer account if you don't already have one.
 But you can wait until later in the tutorial and use the Okta CLI to log in or register for a new account.

 Start by cloning [this tutorial's GitHub repo](https://github.com/oktadev/okta-spring-boot-jetty-example):